Image Stitching and Super-resolution | Image Forensics | Aids for Visually Impaired People

 Stereo visual odometry with accurate frame selection

-SSLAM (Selective SLAM) is a novel stereo visual odometry (VO) framework based on Structure from Motion, where robust keypoint tracking and matching is combined with an effective keyframe selection strategy.
-The main aspect characterizing SSLAM is the selection of the keyframes used as base references for computing the camera trajectory.
+SSLAM (Selective SLAM) is a novel stereo visual odometry (VO) framework based on Structure from Motion, where robust keypoint tracking and matching are combined into an effective keyframe selection strategy.
+The main aspect characterizing SSLAM is the careful selection of the keyframes used as references for camera trajectory computation.
 Keyframes are selected only if a strong temporal feature disparity is detected.
-This idea arises from the observation that localization uncertainty of 3D points is higher for distant points corresponding to low temporal disparity matches in the images.
+This idea arises from the observation that localization uncertainty of 3D points is higher for distant points characterized by small temporal image disparity.
 The proposed strategy can be more stable and effective with respect to using a threshold on the average temporal disparity or a constant keyframe interleaving.
-Additionally, a robust loop chain matching scheme is adopted, improving upon VISO2-S by using a more robust detector-descriptor pair, to find correspondences also in images with high spatial and/or temporal disparity as the requested keyframes.
+Additionally, a robust loop chain matching scheme is used, improving upon VISO2-S by using a more robust detector-descriptor pair, to find correspondences also in images with large spatial and/or temporal disparity as the requested keyframes.
 The proposed solution is effective and robust even for very long paths, and has been used as support to AUV navigation in real complex underwater environments.

 SAMSLAM: Simulated Annealing Monocular SLAM